 Results: The results show that due to the change of nucleotide A to G in the -670 A/G polymorphism of the FAS gene, the proteins CFOS, GATA2, CEBPB, TBP, POL2 and STAT3 become binding.
 Also, due to the change of the G nucleotide to A in the 1377 G/A polymorphism of the FAS gene, EBF1, OCT2 and POU2F2 proteins are binding.
 SRp55, which is one of the most common splicing factors, is able to bind to the FAS gene by allelic change in the rs1800682 polymorphism.

-Discussion: Changes in the binding ability of regulatory proteins such as transcription and splicing factors can increase our better understanding of the molecular mechanisms that lead to various diseases and be considered as a biological marker or therapeutic target in the future
+Discussion: Changes in the binding ability of regulatory proteins such as transcription and splicing factors can increase our better understanding of the molecular mechanisms that lead to various diseases and be considered as a biological marker or therapeutic target in the future.

-Keywords: FAS gene, polymorphism, rs1800682, transcription factor
+Keywords: FAS gene, Polymorphism, rs1800682, Transcription factor

-*Corresponding author E-mail: n.pouladi@azaruniv.ac.ir
+*E-mail address: n.pouladi@azaruniv.ac.ir

 Department of Biology, Faculty of Sciences, Azarbaijan Shahid Madani University, Tabriz, Iran